rescrv/firmant/content/posts/1975-03-23-give-me-liberty.rst

 Give Me Liberty or Give Me Death
 ================================

+Two hundred years ago people didn't have to worry about ValueErrors from Python's strftime.
+Also, Patrick henry gave the following speech:

 No man thinks more highly than I do of the patriotism, as well as abilities, of the very worthy gentlemen who have just addressed the House.
 But different men often see the same subject in different lights and therefore, I hope it will not